-False urgency can be lethal in organizations, and it become more toxic the higher it starts.
+False urgency can be lethal in organizations, and it becomes more toxic the higher in the organization it starts.
+Your bosses, boss freaks out and the urgency and stress rolls downhill.
 Gravity exaggerates false urgency.

 Even if you are an empowering, enlightened leader, if you are the “boss” and you say “jump” (through your words or unintentional reactions), your team will likely start jumping.

 Since it’s difficult to jump and do much else at the same time.
 The important work you really want your team to do gets put to the side.